 Since September 2017, all subjects have followed the reformed A level courses.
-The major effect of the reforms is that you will no longer take AS level examinations at the end of the Lower Sixth; instead you will follow a two-year, linear A level course, with examinations only at the end of your Upper Sixth.
+You will not take AS level examinations at the end of the Lower Sixth; instead you will follow a two-year, linear A level course, with examinations only at the end of your Upper Sixth.